ob-vss-ss19/blatt-4-tolleinanderermachts/protocol.md

     2) Activate the reservation
        ```
+	   response := proto.RequestResponse{}
 	   err := ReservationControl.ActivateReservation(context.TODO(), &proto.ActivateReservationRequest{ReservationId: 0, UserId: 0}, &response)
        ```
        When activating the reservation the show service's function '*CheckSeat(...)*' has to be called again but with ceartain write bits set to finally occupy the seats.
+	   The response returns the reservation itself.

 #### Object deletion: